bozsahin/thebench/README.md

    The instructions in the official site to install it are not for the faint-hearted.
 Fear not, because sbcl is available as a package in MANY linuxes.

-   Just google 'package manager for XX' where XX is your system (macOS, Ubuntu, etc) and follow the instructions there.
+   IF YOU WANT TO TAKE CARE OF THIS DEPENDENCY YOURSELF, just google 'package manager for XX' where XX is your system (macOS, Ubuntu, Fedora, Arch etc) and follow the instructions there.

-   For example, <code>brew</code> is MacOS package manager. <code>apt</code> is for Ubuntu and its derivatives. <code>yum</code> is for many others, etc.
+   For example, <code>brew</code> is MacOS package manager. <code>apt</code> is for Ubuntu and its derivatives. <code>dnf</code> is for many others, etc.

-   AUTO-INSTALL of SBCL: If you are willing and able to 'sudo' in your machine, run the installer below with INSTALL option in UPPERCASE.
+   AUTO-INSTALL of SBCL DEPENDENCY: If you are willing and able to 'sudo' in your machine, run TheBench installer  with INSTALL option in UPPERCASE.
-   (The installer deteects many of the package managers, like <code>apt-get, dnf, yum, pamac</code>.
-However, if you are in a MACOS, you will have to first install brew yourself.
+   (The installer deteects many of the package managers, like <code>apt, dnf, yum, yay, pamac, zypper</code>.
+These are built-in in linuxes.
+    HOWEVER, if you are in a MACOS, you will have to first install BREW yourself.
    <a href="https://brew.sh/">Here</a> is its web site for download and install.)

 TO INSTALL: